 Conclusion – This study indicates that macrolide treatment for 1 month is effective in preventing C pneumoniae seropositive men from progression of lower limb atherosclerosis for several years.

 Matrix metalloproteinase-9 expression is associated with the presence of Chlamydia pneumoniae in human coronary atherosclerotic plaques

 n=31 coronary atherosclerotic plaque specimens, BMJ Heart 2005.

 Methods – immunohistochemistry (IHC), polymerase chain reaction (PCR), and reverse transcription PCR for the presence of C pneumoniae (CpN) antigen and genomic DNA, and of MMP-9 protein and transcripts.

-Results – IHC analysis identified a strong association between the presence of CpN antigen and production of MMP-9 in coronary atherosclerotic plaques (p = 0.001).
+Results – IHC analysis identified a strong association between the presence of CpN antigen and the production of MMP-9 in coronary atherosclerotic plaques (p = 0.001).
 Analysis of the intralesional amount of CpN and MMP-9 indicated an increased number of cells positive for MMP-9 in arterial sections that had increased CpN positivity (p < 0.05).

 Conclusion – This study provides evidence of an association between expression of MMP-9 and the intravascular presence of CpN and may suggest a potential pathological mechanism whereby CpN may contribute to the progression of coronary atherosclerosis.

 n= 58 tissue culture and PCR, Journal of Medical Microbiology, 2001.